Buttery Pecan Snowball Cookies

 This section includes ingredient notes and substitution options.
 Get all measurements, ingredients, and instructions in the printable recipe card at the end of this post.

-• Confectioners’ Sugar — Also called powdered sugar, you’ll use this to make the cookie dough and to roll the cookies in once they’re done baking.
+• Confectioners Sugar — Also called powdered sugar, you’ll use this to make the cookie dough and to roll the cookies in once they’re done baking.

 • Pecans — Finely chopped pecans add crunch and nutty flavor to snowball cookies.
 Buy them finely chopped or pulse them a few times in the food processor to get the job done.
+Grab a bag of toasted pecans or toast them yourself for added flavor.

 Equipment You’ll Need